Send the link below via email or IMCopy

 SHORTAGE- A situation in which qty. demanded exceeds qty. supplied

-Occurs when PRICE IS BELOW MCP
+Occurs when PRICE IS BELOW EQ

 Causes buyers to compete more intensely!